 MacBook Pro battery indicator

-Sure you could look at your screen to check the battery of your laptop, but it’s not as swish as glancing down at a row of embedded LEDs, is it?
+Long-gone but sadly missed.
+Sure, you could look at your screen to check the battery of your laptop, but it’s not as swish as glancing down at a row of embedded LEDs, is it?
 Apart from adding a bit of bling to your laptop, the MacBook’s battery status lights were also a useful way of checking how much juice you had left from across the room.

 Apple’s Force Touch trackpad works in a similar way to the 3D Touch screen on its latest iPhones.
 Harder presses bring up different navigation or contextual options, and it really does feel like you’re physically pressing in an actual button.
 Witchcraft, we tell you.

-Related › The best indie games on Steam
+Read more: The best indie games on Steam

 One thing we’ve always loved about MacBooks is the way that you can open them up with one hand, with the base remaining firmly planted on the table.
 Almost every other laptop lifts off if you try this, and it’s a small detail we’ve grown to love over the years.

-Pinwheel of death
+How Apple changed tech: the Pinwheel of death

 Okay, so chances are you’re not going to actually be happy if you’re met with the famous spinning pinwheel/beachball, but at least it looks nice.
 Only Apple would take something as annoying as a system freeze-up and try to make it look beautiful.